jsxcad/JSxCAD/nb/documentation/interactions_with_geometry/interactions_with_geometry.md

 ---
 ### Extrude
 2D shapes can be 'extruded' to create 3D shapes.
-This can be abbreviated to .ex() for brevity.
+This can be abbreviated to .e() for brevity.

 A series of extends can be provided, these will be sorted and paired.
 Zero will be added if the number of extents is odd.

-e.g., s.ex(1, 2, 3, 4) will produce two extrusions -- one from 1z to 2z, and one from 3z to 4z.
+e.g., s.ez(1, 2, 3, 4) will produce two extrusions -- one from 1z to 2z, and one from 3z to 4z.

 ```JavaScript
 Arc(10).view();